jlawton-cribl/cribl-prometheus-grafana-demo/README.md

 1. Open Cribl
 2. Navigate to Cribl Stream
 3. Open the default worker group
-4. Navigate to Data->Destinations.
+4. Navigate to Data -> Destinations.
 Search for Prometheus.
 5. Add Destination -> Manage as JSON.
 6. Upload the prometheus.json file from the repo.
 7. Navigate to Data -> Sources.
 Search for System Metrics